intro-graphics/F20-Assignment3/README.md

 1. Place a spherical sun at the origin.
 Use a sphere that is subdivided 4 times.
 Use maximum ambient in the material.
 It swells from radius 1 up to 3 over a 5 second period, and fades from blue when it's smallest to red when it's biggest. **- 5 points.**

-2. Make a point light source located in the center of the sun, matching the current color of the sun ball, with a size parameter equal to `10**n` where n is the current sun radius.
+2. Make a point light source of white color located in the center of the sun, with a size parameter equal to `10**n` where n is the current sun radius.
 In JavaScript, `**` is the exponent operator.
 Since the light's size is changing and not the brightness, you should see the outer planets darken more than the inner ones whenever the sun shrinks. **- 5 points.**

 3. Place four orbiting planets.
 Their radius shall all be 1.
 The smallest orbit shall be 5 units away from the sun and each orbit after shall be 3 units farther, with each farther planet revolving at a slightly slower rate than the previous.
 Leave the ambient lighting of each planet the default value of zero. **- 5 points.**